emmanueldev247/radiance-smart-city/Board1_SecuritySystem/README.md

 The access cards, defined in the code, are used for controlling valid access.
 Make sure to update the `residentCards` array with the appropriate RFID card IDs.

+## Remote Control Functionality

+**Gate Control**: The remote facilitates the opening and closing of the gate.
+When the appropriate button is pressed, it triggers the gate control pin from board 2 (controlgate (4)) which then sends a signal to board 1 (REMOTE_SIGNAL_PIN (4)), ensuring seamless access.

+**Lockdown Mode Activation**:  The remote is equipped with a unique functionality — activating a lockdown mode.
+When the appropriate button is pressed, it triggers the gate lockdown pin from board 2 (gateLockdownPin (5)) which then sends a signal to board 1 (LOCK_DOWN_PIN (2)) to activate the lockdown mode.
+During lockdown, access card functionality is temporarily disabled, preventing entry using RFID access cards.
+In this mode, the gate can only be operated using the remote, adding an extra layer of security.
+Once the security concern is resolved, the lockdown can be lifted.
+After lifting the lockdown, RFID access cards regain their functionality, and gate control returns to normal, allowing both remote and access cards for operation.

 ## Usage

 1. Adjust configurations in the code if necessary, such as RFID card IDs.